Rhizi/rhizi/README.md

 ## Generic
 use pip to install all requirements

- $ pip install flask
- $ pip install gevent-socketio
+ $ pip install -r requirements.txt

 Use npm for javascript (client) requirements, currently for development (testing) only, all other external dependencies are part of the repository: